-Human Resources Division Intern, Credentialing, and Added Authorization Program - iCAAP Professional and Development Plan (PDP)
+Intern, Credentialing, and Added Authorization Program Professional Development Plan - PDP

 Ed 200.10b Methods of Teaching English, Math, and Science (Part 2)

 Interns plan and develop developing a new standards-based, content-specific (English, Math, or Science) instructional sequence which reflects interdisciplinary instruction (with a focus on the integration of arts) and the extension of students' learning and thinking.
 They will also explore methods to engage students in their learning and to address students' misconceptions.